antronerds/r2-training-courses/docs/RNA_seq_data_analysis_-_Using_Rheumatoid_Arthritis_data.md

    [**Figure 1:  Cell types, cytokines, and chemokine receptors as rheumatoid arthritis drug targets (Source DOI: 10.1211/PJ.2016.20201090)**](_static/images/KIT_rheumatoid-arthritis-drug-targets.jpg)

-T-cell gene expression profiles in patient material
+ Immune response in blood and synovial fluid
 ===
  Today you will use the web-based genomics analysis and visualization platform R2.
 R2 provides you with a set of bioinformatics tools to investigate patient and experimental data.

  Takeshita and Okuzono et al. (2019) and Lauwerys et al. (2014) have collected a large number of samples from clinically well-defined cohorts of patients with RA and age-matched healthy controls (HCs).
 This data and other similar studies have been uploaded into our platform R2.
 We will make use of these datasets to explore the  differences and similarities between peripheral blood and synovial fluid, to study the characteristics of T cells, and to look for possible effects of treatments.

- A first look at gene expression with the R2 platform
+ A first look at T cell gene expression with the R2 platform
  ---
  *Data used:*
  * R2 titel: Disease Rheumatoid arthritis subset (drugs) - Okuzono - 75 - deseq2 - gpl17303